Theories of Knowledge

 The concept of knowledge presupposes the subject | object distinction.
 Thus, no theory of knowledge can reject that distinction.

-In academic philosophy, there is a distinction between epistemological idealism (which I am calling “subjectivism”) and metaphysical/ontological idealism.
-The latter type of idealism posits an external reality, but claims that it consists (partially or wholly) of ideas.
+As I define it, objective idealism is the belief that objective reality consists (partially or wholly) of ideas.
 It does not reject the subject | object distinction, but it rejects the distinction in kind between ideas and objects.
-It claims that there are objective ideas to which subjective ideas can correspond.
+It claims that there are objective ideas, and that truth is a correspondence between a subjective idea and an objective idea.

-This is an attempt to rescue the correspondence theory of truth: that a true belief corresponds to an objective fact.
+Objective idealism is an attempt to rescue the correspondence theory of truth: that a true belief corresponds to an objective fact.
 It is hard to understand how the idea of a tree, consisting of some mental state in a brain, could correspond to an actual tree.
 But if the tree is also an idea, then perhaps the two could correspond.

 If objective ideas existed, they would be different from subjective ideas.
-Otherwise, we couldn’t explain the imperfect and limited nature of subjective knowledge.
+Otherwise, we couldn’t explain the imperfect and limited nature of knowledge.

 Even if objective ideas existed, our subjective ideas would not correspond to them.
 Nothing is explained by positing objective ideas, and the correspondence theory is not rescued.

 Calling objective reality “a mind” explains nothing.
-It is just a confusing metaphor and an inverse homunculus fallacy.
-(See The Homunculus Fallacy and its Inverse.)
+It is just a confusing metaphor.

 Also, the claim “all is mind” is vacuous.
 If everything is mind, then “mind” is meaningless.
 On the other hand, if there is a distinction in kind between the human mind and reality, then why analogize reality to the human mind?
 Why not just call it “objective reality”, instead of “the cosmic mind”?

-Nothing is explained by positing objective ideas or a cosmic mind.
+Nothing is explained by objective idealism.

 Transcendentalism